nest/nest-simulator/eclipse_workflow.md

 ### Preparations

-You should bootstrap and configure NEST as usual.
+You should configure NEST as usual.
 In this document, we will first set up the NEST production build `bld_master_nompi`.
 Handling further configurations will be described in a later section.